elabit/robotmk-bridge-plugin/README.md

 The handler framework is based on the [robotframework-oxygen](https://github.com/eficode/robotframework-oxygen) library - currently used in this early POC phase.
 Later there will be a separate, forked package called [robotframework-bridge](https://github.com/elabit/robotmk-bridge).

 For Robotmk, the result looks exactly as if the tests were executed by Robot Framework itself — enabling seamless integration of any test source into Checkmk Synthetic Monitoring.

+## Why Robotmk-Bridge?

+Until now, a mature integration of test results in Checkmk was limited exclusively to Robot Framework, as Robotmk was originally built for the integration of Robot Framework results (hence the name).

+However, we have seen that many customers are envious of this integration but cannot change their test framework.

+That is why ELABIT developed the bridge, to provide a kind of compatibility layer that allows any testing tool to be integrated.

 ## Development